Tips for Preventing Wheelchair Damage on Flights

 7. Consider a Rental

-If you are capable of using a rental, I always recommend that my clients do so.
-This way, if the wheelchair gets damaged on your trip, it isn’t your personal one.
-You may be liable for the damage to the rental, but you won’t be stuck with a broken wheelchair upon your return.
-You can either rent the wheelchair at a local mobility equipment store next to your home, or you can wait and rent at your destination.
-If you are going on a cruise, Special Needs at Sea and Scootaround offers wheelchairs, scooters, and powerchairs delivered straight to your cabin or hotel room, whichever is more convenient.
-They also offer other medical equipment like hospital beds, shower chairs, and more.
+If you can use a rental wheelchair, I always recommend it.
+This way, if your wheelchair gets damaged during your trip, it won’t be your personal one.
+You may be liable for damage to the rental, but you won’t be stuck with a broken wheelchair upon your return.
+You can rent a wheelchair from a local mobility equipment store near your home or at your destination.
+If you're going on a cruise, Special Needs at Sea and Scootaround offer wheelchairs, scooters, and power chairs delivered straight to your cabin or hotel room.
+They also provide other medical equipment like hospital beds and shower chairs.

-If you are renting from a location that is close to home, see if they have any locations at your destination.
+If you're renting from a location close to home, check if they have branches at your destination.

 8. Look Up Wheelchair Repair Shops or Rental Places at Your Destination

-9. If Your Wheelchair is Damaged, Alert the Airline, Then File a Complaint to the Office of Aviation Consumer Protection
+9. If Your Wheelchair is Damaged, Alert the Airline, Then File a Complaint with the Office of Aviation Consumer Protection

-If your wheelchair gets damaged, your first step is to contact the airline.
+If your wheelchair is damaged, your first step is to contact the airline.
 Ask for the Complaint Resolution Official (CRO) or a supervisor.
-The CRO is an expert on disability-related issues and has the power to resolve complaints.
-However, if that doesn’t work, you will need to contact the Office of Aviation and Consumer Protection to file a complaint.
+The CRO is trained in disability-related issues and has the authority to resolve complaints.
+If that doesn’t work, you’ll need to contact the Office of Aviation and Consumer Protection to file a complaint.
 You can do so here.
-You will need your ticket, itinerary, invoice, flight details, and any supporting documentation.
+Make sure to have your ticket, itinerary, invoice, flight details, and any supporting documentation ready.

 You can also call the DOT Office of Aviation Consumer Protection’s Disability Hotline at 1-800-778-4838.
-The hotline is staffed 9-5 on weekdays, EST.
+The hotline is available from 9 AM to 5 PM on weekdays, EST.

 10. TSA Cares

-If you are worried about your wheelchair going through security, TSA Cares can help you through the process.
-TSA Cares “provides information on security procedures aimed to help passengers with disabilities, medical conditions and individuals needing additional assistance to better prepare for the security screening process.”
-If you would like to request help and your flight is within 72 hours, you can call TSA Cares at (855) 787-2227.
+If you're worried about your wheelchair going through security, TSA Cares can assist you.
+TSA Cares “provides information on security procedures aimed to help passengers with disabilities, medical conditions, and individuals needing additional assistance to better prepare for the security screening process.”
+If you’d like to request help and your flight is within 72 hours, call TSA Cares at (855) 787-2227.
 For flights outside of the 72-hour window, please use this form.

-I hope these ten tips help you.
-If you are still concerned about travelling with a wheelchair, feel free to reach out!
-As a travel agent, I can help you find unique itineraries that are specifically accessible to you.
+I hope these ten tips help you feel more confident about traveling with a wheelchair.
+If you have any concerns, don’t hesitate to reach out!
+As a travel agent, I can assist you in finding unique itineraries that cater to your specific needs.

 Join my COVID-safer group trips!